withastro/docs/src/pages/en/guides/markdown-content.md

 ## Markdown Features

+Astro provides some extra, built-in Markdown features available when using Markdown and MDX files.

 ### Frontmatter `layout`

-Astro provides Markdown and MDX pages with a special frontmatter `layout` property.

-This must be a relative path (or [alias](/en/guides/aliases/)) to an Astro [layout component](/en/core-concepts/layouts/#markdownmdx-layouts).
-This component will wrap your Markdown content, providing a page shell and any other included page template elements.
+Astro provides Markdown and MDX pages with a special frontmatter `layout` property that can specify a relative path (or [alias](/en/guides/aliases/)) to an Astro [layout component](/en/core-concepts/layouts/#markdownmdx-layouts).

 **`src/pages/posts/post-1.md`**